 WCIL: What are the most popular investments for applicants of this visa class?

-The UK Tier 1 (Investor) visa specifies qualifying investments as UK Government bonds, share or loan capital of active trading companies.
-A diversified portfolio is key, but we understand that everyone’s requirements are different.
-Given current market conditions we see high level of interest in UK government bonds.
+The UK Tier 1 (Investor) visa specifies qualifying investments as share or loan capital of active trading companies.
+Until March 2019 we saw a high level of interest in UK government bonds.
+UK government bonds are no longer a qualifying investment.
+The government has now however introduced investment in a pooled investment as an allowable vehicle where the vehicle also receives funding from the UK government or a devolved government – for example, the British Business Bank or Scottish Investment Bank.
 Unlike other global investor categories, the UK attracts the discerning ultra-high net worth individuals who are mostly looking to preserve capital rather than try to double their money on bitcoin overnight.

 WCIL: Are many people applying for this visa and what is the success rate from your perspective?

 As above it attracts the few who have the funds.
 In numbers, they average around circa 200 to 350 main applicants a year.
 That’s it.
 Quality over quantity!
 The latest statistics I have checked show a less than 5% refusal rate.
 In the future, this will be higher due to the complexity and specialism of investing and reporting for Investor visa purposes.
 Over the years the immigration rules have become complex due to abuse.
 This is not a do it yourself route.
 Most banks and wealth managers have an expertise in investing but do not have a focus and a specialist department for investor visas.

 WCIL: Where do most of the investors come from?

 Today it is China, 7 years ago Russia & CIS, prior to that the Middle East dominated.

 WCIL: How long does an average application currently take to be processed?